Brain stimulation reward: Medial forebrain bundle

 The medial forebrain bundle (MFB) is the location of the most frequently investigated brain stimulation reward sites, and it is composed of a complex bundle of axons projecting from the basal olfactory regions and the septal nuclei.
 MFB is not the sole anatomical substrate responsible for reinforcing brain stimulation; however, it is the main tract for the ascending dopamine fibers, and it functions to relay information from the VTA to the nucleus accumbens.
 The rewarding effect of MFB stimulation is mediated via the activation of the mesocorticolimbic dopamine system.

 Mesolimbic pathway

 The mesolimbic pathway connects the VTA to the nucleus accumbens.
 The nucleus accumbens is located in the ventral striatum and integrates information from cortical and limbic brain structures to mediate behaviors the reinforce reward.
 It is a major target for the dopaminergic projections from the VTA, a group of neurons located close to the midline on the floor of the midbrain.
 The VTA is the origin of dopaminergic cell bodies that comprise the mesocorticolimbic dopamine system.

 BSR has been shown to result in the release of dopamine within the nucleus accumbens, which also occurs in response to natural rewards such as food or sex.

+Raphe nucleus

+The raphe nucleus, which is the origin of most of the serotonergic innervation of the forebrain, is one of the most potent brain areas for inducing self-stimulation.
+Its capacity in this regard is equivalent to the medial forebrain bundle (MFB) and ventral tegmental area (VTA).